Lemine22/address_book/README.md

 To run the app after your pull:
 - composer install
 - create data folder in var, then create contact.sqlite in it
-- run php bin/console doctrine:database:create
+- run php bin/console doctrine:database:create to create the database
-- run php bin/console doctrine:schema:validate
+- run php bin/console doctrine:schema:validate to validate the mappings
-- run php bin/console doctrine:schema:update --force
+- run php bin/console doctrine:schema:update --force to create tables in the database
-- run php bin/console server:run
+- run php bin/console server:run  to launch the server
+- run  ./vendor/bin/simple-phpunit for the tests